 "I have to find him."

-pushed herself the table and grabbed her jacket from the hook by the door. you won't do someone has to."
+She pushed herself the table and grabbed her jacket from the hook by the door. you won't do it, someone has to."

 They crossed the river.

-you're not crazy.
+But you're not crazy.
 Perry didn't come you because of an argument with his roommates; drop by say hello.
 He afraid.
-Maybe thought they wouldn't into else's apartment.
-Or maybe he escape somehow, if he just had time
+Maybe thought they wouldn't him into else's apartment.
+Or maybe knew he could escape somehow, if he just had time

 read that book.
 Which made no sense.